parworks/PARWorks-Android-MARS/README.md

 ####Compiling
-To compile the PARWorks MARS application, check out the git repository and then pull in submodules.
-You will need:
+To compile the PARWorks MARS application, check out this git repository, the PARWorks Android SDK, and the PARWorks Android external library.

 PARWorks Android SDK: https://github.com/parworks/PARWorks-Android-Java